How to Create a Custom Reference Project

 DATAOPS_EXTRA_REFERENCE_PROJECTS

 The first job in any pipeline is to initialize the pipeline environment by cloning the reference project into the pipeline's workspace.
-Therefore, as we are creating a new, custom reference project, this will also need to be cloned into each pipeline workspace.
+Therefore, as you create a new, custom reference project, you must clone it into each pipeline workspace.
 Fortunately, DataOps makes this easy to use, providing a variable, DATAOPS_EXTRA_REFERENCE_PROJECTS, to enable this clone operation.

 Create the following file and set this variable as follows: